Module 14: Handling Maintenance Requests – LandlordPass

 • No hot water

-• Toilet not flushing (only toilet)
+• Toilet not flushing (only toilet in unit)

 • Stove not working (only cooking source)

-• Window broken (weather/security)
+• Window broken (weather/security exposure)

-• Heating issue (not freezing yet)
+• Heating issue (not yet a primary system failure)

 ● Routine — 1 to 2 Weeks